neXromancers/shotgun/README.md

 PNG encoder.

 ### Going faster
-The PNG encoder bottleneck can be avoided by using `-f pam`, this sets the output format to [Netpbm PAM](https://en.wikipedia.org/wiki/Netpbm#PAM_graphics_format) - an uncompressed binary image format.
+The PNG encoder bottleneck can be avoided by using `-f pam`.
+This sets the output format to [Netpbm PAM](https://en.wikipedia.org/wiki/Netpbm#PAM_graphics_format) - an uncompressed binary image format.

 By using an uncompressed format both encoding and decoding performance is improved:

 #### Encoding
 ```
 >>> for i in {1..5}; do time ./target/release/shotgun -f png - > /dev/null; done